 Flat characters are minor characters in a work of fiction who do not undergo substantial change or growth in the course of a story.
-Learn more about flat characters and how they differ from round characters.

 When people say that a character is static, they're referring to the fact that a character doesn't change.
 This is really another way of saying a flat character.

 As a writer, your focus will be on developing round characters.
 For readers, these are the characters you will put the most effort into following and understanding.
 Round characters are multi-dimensional and complex.
 They are nuanced and often contradictory.

 The opposite of static characters, dynamic characters are also round characters that will undergo some kind of change in the course of the story.